ggloor/miseq_bin/README.md

  3) Make a copy of workflow.sh in your working directory (from miseq_bin on the Jean GitHub branch)

-_*If you do not have a working dir on cjelli in /Groups/LRGC/ then ASK_
+_**If you do not have a working dir on cjelli in /Groups/LRGC/ then ASK.

-_*DO NOT use someone else's working directory, or put data in your home directory_
+DO NOT use someone else's working directory, or put data in your home directory**_

 Example working directory:

 	/Volumes/longlunch/seq/LRGC/jean/study1

  Make a "reads" directory in your working dir and dump your compressed FASTQ file(s) from the MiSeq